 Vitamin B12 (methylcobalamin) works along with folic acid in many body processes, including the synthesis of DNA, red blood cells and supporting health of the myelin sheath, the insulating exterior that surrounds nerve cells.
 B12 is found primarily in animal foods.
 Vegetarians and the elderly are at highest risk for B12 deficiency.
 B12 is considered by many to be a vital nutrient required to balance homocysteine levels.
 Methylcobalamin is the biologically active form of B12 and supports up-regulation of methylation pathways.

 Trimethylglycine (betaine) functions in the body as a unique methyl donor, supporting liver function and detoxification pathways and the conversion of homocysteine to methionine.
-Trimethylglycine also works alongside B6, B12 and folic acid in maintaining normal homocysteine levels.
+Trimethylglycine also works alongside B6, B12 and folic acid in supporting homocysteine balance.